kyma-project/kyma/docs/03-tutorials/00-serverless/README.md

 # Overview - Its all about custom resources

-Kyma Serverless introduces a [Function](../../05-technical-reference/00-custom-resources/svls-01-function.md) Custom Resource Definition (CRD) as an extension to the Kubernetes API server.
+Kyma Serverless introduces a [Function](../../05-technical-reference/00-custom-resources/svls-01-function.md) CustomResourceDefinition (CRD) as an extension to the Kubernetes API server.
 Defining a Function in Kyma essentially means creating a new instance of the Function custom resource (CR).
 However, the content of the Function CR specification may become quite long.
-It consists of the code (or git reference to the code), dependencies, runtime specification, build-time specification, etc. Additionally, there are other CRs that are relevant for a Function developer - i.e. [API Rule](../../05-technical-reference/00-custom-resources/apix-01-apirule.md) (defining how Function is exposed to the outside world), [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) (defining which Cloud Events should trigger Function) and others.
+It consists of the code (or git reference to the code), dependencies, runtime specification, build-time specification, etc. Additionally, there are other CRs that are relevant for a Function developer - i.e. [APIRule](../../05-technical-reference/00-custom-resources/apix-01-apirule.md) (defining how Function is exposed to the outside world), [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) (defining which Cloud Events should trigger Function) and others.

 All of that can be easily managed using the following best practices for the Function development.
 You will find hints that will be helpful for you at any stage of your development journey.